-- 1. It can be Fun! - 2.
-It's a community that supports personal development. - 3.
-It's a celebration of individual opinions, interpretations and reflections on the world, no two artistudents are the same - 4.
-It diversifies and enhances skills learnt in the core curriculum. - 5.
+- 2. It's a community that supports personal development. - It's a celebration of individual opinions, interpretations and reflections on the world, no two artistudents are the same - It diversifies and enhances skills learnt in the core curriculum. - 5.
 Art equips young people with self confidence and resilience, and begins a lifelong love for creativity.